 Much of the art produced to reflect this idea would be encumbered by stilted constraints imposed by the artist, but if some retromodernism formulations seem natural enough to avoid lengthy explanation, we’d see some very interesting art indeed.
 Further, this would help us understand the general nature of alternate progressions of technology in the near future, as we approach the Singularity.

 Many artists remained unknown until their death, never tasting the fruits of success, recognition or fame.
 Van Gogh is a great example.
 Is this necessary to their faculties of vision and reflection as an artist?
-In many ways, it does reinforce this.
+In many ways, isolation, struggle and incomprehensibility can reinforce their skills as an artist.
 It’s ironic that success and fame might alter the potential of an artist, but it clearly has time and time again.
-Without awareness, it distorts the way they see things and grants them things which deprive them of the challenges that helped them originally develop their ability and vision.
+Public recognition distorts the way they see things, causing them to transcend the environmental constraints.
+They become deprived of the challenges that helped them originally develop their ability and vision.

 It is not the rich man you should properly call happy, but him who knows how to use with wisdom the blessings of the gods, to endure hard poverty, and who fears dishonor worse than death, and is not afraid to die for cherished friends or fatherland.

 The artists who are just lucky and don’t fully understand their work won’t feel as commited to forego selling out to protect the authenticity of their work.
-But the true genius will endure hard poverty for his work because he believes his message is worth the effort.
+But the true genius will endure hard poverty for his work because he believes his message is worth the struggle.
 This is true of many other facets of life.
 Great parents may forsake opportunities or distractions to ensure they devote themselves fully to their family because they embody a belief that nothing is more important than their family.
 So they instead seek humility and stability.
-Raising a family isn’t easy, so I don’t mean to cast judgement on anyone.

 Oh Hey, Look!
 It’s Mara!
 Do You Think She’d Like Some Tea?